dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/README.md

 - Suspicious or spoofed sender address
 - Grammar and spelling errors
 - Urgency tactics or threatening language
-- Suspicious links or forced website redirects
+- Suspicious links or website redirects
 - Unexpected attachments
+- Requests for money or financial transactions
+- Domain mismatches